Mudaliar: Senguntha Kaikola Mudaliar

 Senguntha Kaikola Mudaliar is a caste commonly found in the Indian state of Tamil Nadu, Andhra Pradesh and the neighboring country Sri Lanka.
 In Andhra Pradesh, they are called as Kaikala or Karikala Bhaktulu, who consider the Chola emperor Karikala Chola as their hero.
 They were warriors by ancient heritage and traditional, Textile Merchants and Silk Weavers by occupation.
 Ottakoothar, 12th century court poet and rajaguru of Cholas under Vikrama Chola, Kulothunga Chola II, Raja Raja Chola II reign belong to this community.
 They were a part of the Ayyavolu 500 merchant guild during the Chola period which played a significant role in the Chola invasion of Srivijaya empire.
 In the olden days in India, the Sengunthars were warriors and were given the title Mudaliar for their bravery.
 In early thirteenth century, after the fall of Chola empire large number of Kaikolars migrated to Kongu Nadu from Tondaimandalam and started doing weaving and textile businesses as their full time profession as they sworn to be soldiers only for Chola emperors.

+In Kerala

+The Periaveettu Mudaliars were a prominent aristocratic Vellalar family of Azhagiapandiapuram that ruled Nanchinad for a very long time.
+The title Mudaliar was granted to the family by the kings of Travancore.

+The King of Cochin traditionally appointed a chieftain from among the Cochin Jews with the title of Mudaliar.
+The Mudaliars exercised civil and criminal jurisdiction over members of their community.